Skip to main content

 “A friend?”
 Ajabdeh raised her eyebrows.

-He frowned some more now facing her.
+He frowned some more, now facing her.
 “Are you kidding me?
-What’s so great with that guy impressing my sister?
+What’s so great about that guy impressing my sister?
 Flirt!”

 “Ohho!”
-Ajabdeh smirked with a hint of taunt “Now someone has issues with someone else being a flirt?” made him stare at her “I like that guy.”
+Ajabdeh smirked with a hint of taunt, “Now someone has issues with someone else being a flirt?” made him stared at her, “I like that guy.”
 She was amused as he frowned at her.

 “Of course.
 You like him!
 But Maan….”